Exhibiting Artists

 $4,800.

 ”Nested Stories Yellow reflects the idea of an accumulation of layered human experience held within the structure of the grid.
 Using sari silk and wire, the work reimagines the grid as a fluid and responsive system.
 Yellow, drawn from the visible spectrum, points to a shared field of perception where stories coexist and intersect across time and geography.
 Within this structure, the grid shifts from a fixed framework into a fluid one capable of holding tension, repair, and connection.
-The work reflects a contemporary approach to abstraction, where structure is softened and opened, allowing for a sense of visible unity shaped through processes of rupture and restoration”
+The work reflects a contemporary approach to abstraction, where structure is softened and opened, allowing for a sense of visible unity shaped through processes of rupture and restoration” This work reinterprets the modernist grid as a fluid, interconnected system, using material and structure to explore accumulation, rupture, and the shared complexity of human experience across time and place.

 Current Perspectives (1980-2026)